computamike/windgazer.github.io/_posts/2015-04-02-Shallow-Orphans-and-Clean-Builds.md

 ### Comitting results

-For this trick I'm going to assume you've also gone through and implemented [ptII][p] of this series of posts.
+For this trick I'm going to assume you've also gone through and implemented [ptII][p] of [this series of posts][s].
 I'll be building on top of that.
 So, adjust to your own situation where appropriate...

 The main assumption is that you've been able to set up a process that processes/parses